benoitc/gaffer/docs/getting-started.rst

     Since the configuration is passed to the plugin you can also use this configuration file to setup your plugins.

-Here is a simple example of a config to launch the dumy process from the example folder::
+Here is a simple example of a config to launch the dummy process from the example folder::

     [process:dummy]